magcode/omviva/README.md

 ```

-# install as a service
+# Install as a service

+Run the following commands:

 ```
 curuser=`whoami`